 Specifically, if you already have a strong public image, align privately with EA values, and have no significant hidden issues, then you're precisely the person who should step forward and put skin in the game.
 Quiet alignment isn’t enough.
 The movement’s strength and reputation depend on credible voices publicly standing behind it.

-A universally provably safe artificial general intelligence is not possible, and the reasoning begins with the halting problem.
 In 1936, Alan Turing proved that no algorithm can determine, for every possible program and input, whether that program will eventually stop running or run forever.
-The importance of the halting problem is that it shows there are limits on what can be predicted about the future behavior of general computational systems.

 I believe Rice's theorem applies to a programmable calculator.
 Do you think it is impossible to prove that a programmable handheld calculator is "safe"?
 Do you think it is impossible to make a programmable calculator safe?